MetOp: Background

-Metop has been developed as a joint undertaking between the European Space Agency (ESA) and European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).
-Recognising the growing importance of Numerical Weather Prediction (NWP) in weather forecasting, Metop was designed with a suite of instruments to provide NWP models with high resolution global atmospheric temperature and humidity structure.
-Data from Metop are additionally used for atmospheric chemistry and provision of long term data sets for climate records.
+MetOp has been developed as a joint undertaking between the European Space Agency (ESA) and European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).
+Recognising the growing importance of Numerical Weather Prediction (NWP) in weather forecasting, MetOp was designed with a suite of instruments to provide NWP models with high resolution global atmospheric temperature and humidity structure.
+Data from MetOp are additionally used for atmospheric chemistry and provision of long term data sets for climate records.

-Metop heritage
+MetOp heritage

-The Metop satellites have a modular construction, comprising a Service Module, a Payload Module and a suite of instruments.
+The MetOp satellites have a modular construction, comprising a Service Module, a Payload Module and a suite of instruments.

 A SPOT heritage service module provides power (via solar array and five batteries for eclipse), attitude and orbit control, thermal regulation and Tracking, Telemetry and Command (TT&C).
 An Envisat heritage payload module provides common command and control and power buses for the instruments along with science data acquisition and transmission.

 The suite of instruments are largely derived from precursors flown on the European Space Agency's European Remote-Sensing Satellite ERS / Envisat satellites or are fully recurrent units originally developed for NOAA's Television Infrared Observation Satellite (TIROS) series of polar-orbiting satellites.

 Data acquisition

-With the exception of Search and Rescue (SARSAT), which is a purely local mission with its own dedicated transmitter, all data from the MetOp Instruments are formatted and multiplexed by the Payload Module and either stored on a solid-state recorder for later transmission via an X-Band antenna, or directly transmitted to local users via High Rate Picture Transmission (HRPT) L-Band antenna.
+With the exception of Search and Rescue (SARSAT), which is a purely local mission with its own dedicated transmitter, all data from the MetOp Instruments are formatted and multiplexed by the Payload Module and either stored on a solid-state recorder for later transmission via an X-Band antenna, or directly transmitted to local users via Advanced High Resolution Picture Transmission (AHRPT) L-Band antenna.

 The main Command and Data Acquisition (CDA) head is located at Svalbard Satellite Station in Norway.
 The high latitude of this station allows the global data stored in the solid state recorder of each satellite to be dumped via X-Band once per orbit.
-Each Metop satellite produces approximately 2 GB of raw data per orbit.
+Each MetOp satellite produces approximately 2 GB of raw data per orbit.
 Additionally, in order to improve timeliness of products, one of the operational satellites dumps the data from the descending part of the orbit over the McMurdo Station in Antarctica.
 Data are then trickle fed from the ground stations to EUMETSAT Headquarters in Darmstadt, Germany, where they are processed, stored and disseminated to various agencies and organisations with a latency of approximately 2 hours without the McMurdo ground station and 1 hour with Svalbard.

-HRPT is used to provide a real-time direct readout local mission via a network of receivers on ground provided by cooperating organisations.
+AHRPT is used to provide a real-time direct readout local mission via a network of receivers on ground provided by cooperating organisations.
 Data from these stations is also transmitted to EUMETSAT and redistributed to provide a regional service with approximately 30 minutes latency.
-Due to radiation sensitivity of the HRPT hardware, the Metop-A HRPT does not operate over the polar regions or South Atlantic Anomaly.
+Due to radiation sensitivity of the AHRPT hardware, the MetOp-A AHRPT did not operate over the polar regions or South Atlantic Anomaly.